Citing Sources: APA

 What do I add to the end of my citation?

-- If there is a DOI number (see more info on DOI numbers below), add it to the end of the citation.
-Do not put a period after the DOI.
+- If there is a DOI number (check the article or database record for the DOI), add it to the end of the citation as a hyperlink (this is new to the 7th Edition of APA).
+Do not put a period after the URL.

-- If there is no DOI, cite the homepage URL: Retrieved from www. … .
+- If there is no DOI, add the homepage URL instead.

 Citing References In-Text